Emergency Plumbing Problems and Solutions

 You will immediately know you have a gas leak by the smell of rotten eggs.
 If you notice this, open your windows and evacuate the house immediately.
 Call your local fire department to find the source of the leak and then call your plumber to repair the leak.
 View this article for safety tips on what to do if you suspect a gas leak and other gas safety tips from PG&E.

 You should never hesitate to call your plumber if you are having severe plumbing issues or during a plumbing emergency.
 These tips are designed to minimize further damage until a professional plumber can be onsite to fix the problem.
-Arming yourself with the necessary knowledge to handle plumbing issues and keeping our information on hand will help make sure you don’t get entirely caught off guard during a plumbing emergency.Tags: Dave's Mechanical Services, drains, emergencies, pipes, plumbing, toilet
+Arming yourself with the necessary knowledge to handle plumbing issues and keeping our information on hand will help make sure you don’t get entirely caught off guard during a plumbing emergency.Tags: Dave's Mechanical Services, drains, emergencies, pipes, plumbing, plumbing frederick, plumbing repair, toilet